Morningside Place, Houston: Cityscape

 The community, located east of Kirby Drive, is located between Southgate and the City of West University Place.
 It is in proximity to the Texas Medical Center, Rice University, and Rice Village.
-In 1999 Katherine Feser of the Houston Chronicle said that the location was one of the "selling points" of the Windermere community.

 The constituent communities are Bliss Court, Brantwood, Carolina Place, Condon Oaks, Hamlet T/H Condo, McClendon/Pinnacle, Royal Oaks at Kirby, Village T/H Condo, Wessex, and Windermere.